 Mr. Aleshire has served as City Attorney or Assistant City Attorney for 14 different cities, including Banning, Bell, Rancho Palos Verdes, Signal Hill, Palm Springs, Irvine, Cerritos, Norwalk, San Dimas, Lawndale, Irwindale, San Jacinto, Suisun, and Perris.
 He has had long stints as City Attorney at Palm Springs (15 years), Lawndale (17 years), and Irwindale (10 years).
-He is currently City Attorney in Signal Hill (30+ years) and Bell.
-Cumulatively he has over 70 years of city attorney service.
+He is currently City Attorney in Bell.
 Mr. Aleshire has continued to specialize in land use, environmental, and economic development law.

 Major projects and programs Mr. Aleshire has accomplished during his career include: